MicrosoftDocs/azure-docs/includes/iot-suite-v1-connecting-code.md

 1. Add the following code to define the model that enables the device to communicate with IoT Hub.
 This model specifies that the device:

-   - Can send temperature, external temperature, humidity, and a device id as telemetry.
+   - Can send temperature, external temperature, humidity, and a device ID as telemetry.
    - Can send metadata about the device to IoT Hub.
 The device sends basic metadata in a **DeviceInfo** object at startup.
    - Can send reported properties, to the device twin in IoT Hub.
 These reported properties are grouped into configuration, device, and system properties.
    - Can receive and act on desired properties set in the device twin in IoT Hub.